lmanov1/DL_DiabeticRetinopathyStagePrediction/README.md

 ##### Class: EyeDiseaseClassifier

 This is a generic CNN classification model that can be used for different eye disease diagnostics ( based on retina fundus images).This flexibility is due to the configurable number of classes for model use (num_classes = 5 (0..4) in case of Diabetic Retinopathy classification).
-The model can be trained on different datasets, each with its relevant disease-related labels (based on ‘num classes’ parameter which defines the last decision layer shape).
+The model can be trained on different ALL_DATASETS, each with its relevant disease-related labels (based on ‘num classes’ parameter which defines the last decision layer shape).
 The class uses Fastai data loaders that allow dataset iteration on (label, image) batches.
 Inherits parent classes torch.nn.Module and CustomModelMethods.
 Methods